 You may be a candidate for a composite filling if you have a small to medium cavity on your tooth.
 Composite fillings work well to restore small to medium cavities in both the front and back of the mouth, however they are not always ideal for restoring large areas of decay.
-To determine if you are a candidate for a composite filling, schedule a consultation with your Lakewood Ranch dental office today.
+To determine if you are a candidate for a composite filling, schedule a consultation with your Bradenton dental office today.

 What can I expect when having a composite filling placed?